 Hampton Art's Jillibean brand was showing lots of cute mixed media pieces made on their weathered wood boards using stencils, paint, felt and paper accents.

 3. Fabric Paint: Lots and lots and LOTS of fabric paint with new textures and finishes, especially from Plaid and DecoArt, but this trend was noticeable even among smaller brand booths.
-We're happy about this as we are still carrying our tea towel craft kits (we are re-stocking!) and it got us even more excited about some of our other planned fabric paint kits (coming soon).
+We're happy about this as we are still carrying our tea towel craft kits and it got us even more excited about some of our other planned fabric paint sets (like this starter kit).

 The bags below were painted with DecoArt paints.
 Their Americana Multi Surface paints work on leather and fabric, and their SoSoft line works beautifully on fabric projects (it really is "so soft", and it doesn't require heat curing).
 You can see the hand lettering trend on these as well.